YuhangSong/YuhangSong.github.io/_pages/work-with-us.md

 🌱 You expect the time to be a pleasant intellectual exercise; you are curious, eager to explore, and learn.

+## 🧑‍🏫 Advising Style

+My advising style is *highly engaged* — deeply shaped by my own PhD advisor, who led by example.
+I write code, derive equations, and prepare slides to explain ideas when needed.

+That is, I don’t just give high-level guidance — I work with you side by side through the thinking and building.
+I see research as a collaborative journey, where both of us are actively engaged, intellectually invested, and driven by curiosity.

+This works best when you are also *highly motivated*: proactive in exploring ideas, open to feedback, and excited about learning and creating together.
+If that sounds like you, we’ll likely have a great time working together.

 ## 🎯 Expected Outcomes

 <!-- **We produce "deep" work (papers, posts, repos, or anything) with profound impacts**.